ankane/lockbox/README.md

 - Variants and previews are not supported when encrypted
 - Metadata like image width and height are not extracted when encrypted
-- Direct uploads cannot be encrypted
+- Direct uploads cannot be encrypted with application-level encryption like Lockbox (but can use server-side encryption)

 To serve encrypted files, use a controller action.